scorpzor/CombatLogs/README.md

 2. **Auto-Activation** - When you enter a monitored zone, it automatically runs `/combatlog`
 3. **Continuous Logging** - Combat logging stays active even when leaving monitored zones
 4. **Settings Storage** - All configurations saved to `WTF\Account\[Account]\SavedVariables\CombatLogs.lua`

+## Smart Popup System

+The addon features an intelligent popup system that handles different zone transition scenarios:

+### Entering a Monitored Zone (First Time)
+- Shows a **green "Starting Combat Logs"** popup
+- **Options:**
+  - `OK` - Continue logging
+  - `Do Not Log` - Stop logging immediately

+### Leaving a Monitored Zone
+- Shows a **red "Looks like you are leaving"** popup asking if you want to keep logging
+- **Options:**
+  - `Yes, Keep Logging` - Continue logging in the new area
+  - `No, Stop Logging` - Stop combat logging

+### Changing Between Monitored Zones
+- When you leave one monitored zone and enter another (e.g., Molten Core → Blackwing Lair)
+- Shows which zone you're leaving and which you're entering
+- **Options:**
+  - `Yes, Keep Logging` - Continue the same log file seamlessly
+  - `Start New Log` - Stop current log and start fresh for the new zone
+  - `No, Stop Logging` - Stop logging entirely

+### Auto-Dismiss Behavior
+- Popups automatically close when you change zones to prevent multiple overlapping dialogs
+- Smart detection prevents duplicate popups from appearing

 ## GUI Interface